mia2905/supreme-broccoli/INSTALL.md

 ## Instant live coding - MacOS

-To start the application in instant live coding mode the script: ```run_macos.hs``` This enables changing application code in the **code** folder while the application is running.
-Each change triggers a rebuild of the dynamic load library which is reloaded once a second by the platform.
+To start the application in instant live coding mode run the script: ```run_macos.hs``` This enables changing application code in the **code** folder while the application is running.
+Each change triggers a rebuild of the dynamic load library which is reloaded every two seconds by the platform.

 ```
 >./run_macos.sh